Code-Blender-7/python-projects/Bagels-Detective_Game/readme.md

 ```

 The code that I written is completely my own.
 For Ai Stewgart's solution of this project, you can check it out on the page 31-32 of the book [_Small Book, Small Python Projects_](https://inventwithpython.com/bigbookpython/)

+### Additional Notes 📝
+This code is only coded for supporting a 3-length answer/question.
+You can expand it by modifying the code.
+The main features are also encapsulated so that you can add in new features with ease!

 ### Credits